hardbyte/rust-telemetry-example/README.md

 Use `./run_tests.sh` for a full lint + test + integration pass.
 The harness now:

-- Applies database migrations and refreshes SQLx metadata automatically.
+- Applies catalog + error-injection migrations and refreshes both SQLx metadata caches automatically (each wrapped in its own timeout).
 - Binds each stage (migrations, linting, service bring-up, integration tests) to a dedicated timeout so any hang is detected quickly and the failing step is reported.
 - Streams output to STDOUT **and** saves a timestamped log in `.run_tests/run_tests_YYYYmmdd_HHMMSS.log`.
 - Tears down compose services on exit (even on failure).